jmottster/newton/README.md

 # Newton's Blobs

+### Version 0.0.2 Alpha Prototype

 *A simulator of Newton's laws of physics, using space scale objects*

 This is a small project just for me to learn and experiment.
 In spite of a life long interest in physics, I've never brought it to my programming skills.
 This is my playground for doing so.
 I am not a physicist though, so don't hold this to that standard!
 Feedback and/or help building this out is always welcome.

+Alpha release 0.0.2!
+This is the prototype 3d version!

+There still isn't much to it, but it can be fun to just watch the blobs go . . .

+# Newton's Blobs

+### Version 0.0.1 Alpha Prototype

+*A simulator of Newton's laws of physics, using space scale objects*

 Alpha release 0.0.1!
 This is the prototype 2d version.
 It'll probably be the only 2d version, as the 3d version is well under way.